ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
-{: caption="Example x.
-Options from using `ibmcloud dev create` continued." caption-side="bottom"}
+{: caption="Example 9.
+Language options from `ibmcloud dev create` continued." caption-side="bottom"}

-After you have made your selection for the programming language and/or framework, the next selection
+After you have made your selection for the programming language and/or framework, the next selection shown in Example 10
 will have so many options, it may scroll past your desired service.
 As you can see in the example, we
 wish to use a simple Node.js Web App with Express.js.
+Type '6' and press enter.

 ```
 ?
 Select a Starter Kit: